Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 When Y and V are driven by independent motion systems and executing moves independently, in any block of GCode between synchronisation points, using this example the minimum of all Y coordinates inside the block (including the initial Y coordinate) must be at least 23.5mm greater than the maximum of the all V coordinates inside the block.
 If this is not the case, the job will be aborted prior to starting the first move that would cause the conflict.

+## M598: Synchronise motion systems

+*Supported from firmware version 3.5 on Duet 3 main boards*

+### Parameters

+None

+## Description

+This command is used in print files when multiple movemenbt systems are being used (see the M596 command).
+It causes all motion systems to conmplete all queued movements and execute no further instructions until they have all reached this command and are ready to proceed.

 ## M600: Filament change pause